-The rate and method of special tax apportionment for Improvement Area No. 1 of the District (the "Rate and Method") was approved by the qualified electors of Improvement Area No. 1 of the District at the time of formation of the District (See "APPENDIX B - Rates and Methods of Special Tax Apportionment" herein).
+The rate and method of apportionment of the Special Taxes for the District (the "Rate and Method") was approved by the qualified electors of the District at the time of formation of the District (See "APPENDIX A - RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAXES" herein).

-The Special Taxes are to be levied and collected according to the Rate and Method for Improvement Area No. 1 of the District.
+The Special Taxes are to be levied and collected according to the Rate and Method for the District.

-The amount, if any, of the Special Tax to be levied annually for Improvement Area No. 1 of the District depends on, among other things, whether a given parcel is classified as Developed Property, Undeveloped Property, Excess Multifamily Residential Property, or Excess Public Property (as defined in the Rate and Method).
-The Special Tax on Developed Property is based on per unit for a specific subdivision or "tax zone"

-for single family dwellings, and acreage for other residential or non-residential property.
+The amount, if any, of the Special Tax to be levied annually for the District depends on, among other things, whether a given parcel is classified as Developed Property, Undeveloped Property, Excess Property Owner Association Property, or Excess Public Property (as defined in the Rate and Method).
+The Special Tax on Developed Property is based on per unit for a specific subdivision or "tax zone" for single family dwellings, and acreage for other residential or non-residential property.
 The Special Tax on Undeveloped Property is based on acreage.

-The Taxable Property within Improvement Area No. 1 of the District consists of 241 parcels designated as Developed Property under the Rate and Method of which 215 are completed single-family residences owned by individual homeowners and 26 are improved (or finished) single-family lots owned by Lennar Homes of California Inc., and 471 parcels (471 residential lots and one commercial lot) that have been classified under the Rate and Method as Undeveloped Property.
+As of September 5, 2019, the Taxable Property within the District consists of 276 parcels designated as Developed Property under the Rate and Method of which 160 are completed single-family residences owned by individual homeowners and 116 are improved (or finished) single-family lots owned by Lennar, and 12 parcels (zoned for 244 residential lots) owned by Lennar that have been classified under the Rate and Method as Undeveloped Property.

-Pursuant to the Fiscal Agent Agreement, the District shall fix and levy the amount of Special Taxes within Improvement Area No. 1 in accordance with the Rate and Method and, subject to the limitations in the Rate and Method as to the maximum Special Tax that may be levied, in an amount sufficient to yield the amount required for the payment of principal of and interest on any Outstanding Bonds becoming due and payable during the ensuing year, the amount required for any necessary replenishment of the reserve fund established for the District and the amount estimated to be sufficient to pay the Administrative Expenses of the District during such year, taking into account the balances in the funds and accounts established under the Fiscal Agent Agreement.
+Pursuant to the Fiscal Agent Agreement, the District shall fix and levy the amount of Special Taxes within the District in accordance with the Rate and Method and, subject to the limitations in the Rate and Method as to the maximum Special Tax that may be levied, in an amount sufficient to yield the amount required for the payment of principal of and interest on any Outstanding Bonds becoming due and payable during the ensuing year, the amount required for any necessary replenishment of the reserve fund established for the District and the amount estimated to be sufficient to pay the Administrative Expenses of the District during such year, taking into account the balances in the funds and accounts established under the Fiscal Agent Agreement.

-Although the Special Taxes will constitute a lien on parcels of real property within Improvement Area No. 1 of the District, they do not constitute a personal indebtedness of the owner(s) of real property within Improvement Area No. 1 of the District.
-There is no assurance that the property owner(s), or any successors and/or assigns thereto or subsequent purchaser(s) of land within the District, will be able to pay the annual Special Taxes or if able to pay the Special Taxes that they will do so (see "RISK FACTORS" and "THE COMMUNITY FACILITIES DISTRICT" herein).
+Although the Special Taxes will constitute a lien on parcels of real property within the District, they do not constitute a personal indebtedness of the owner(s) of real property within the District.
+There is no assurance that the property owner(s), or any successors and/or assigns thereto or subsequent purchaser(s) of land within the District, will be able to pay the annual Special Taxes or if able to pay the Special Taxes that they will do so (see "SPECIAL RISK FACTORS" and "THE COMMUNITY FACILITIES DISTRICT" herein).

 The Special Taxes levied in any fiscal year may not exceed the maximum rates authorized pursuant to the Rate and Method.
-See APPENDIX A-"RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAXES."
+See APPENDIX A-"RATE AND METHOD OF APPORTIONMENT OF SPECIAL

+TAXES."
 There is no assurance that the Special Tax proceeds will, in all circumstances, be adequate to pay the principal of and interest on the Bonds when due.
 See "SPECIAL RISK FACTORS-Insufficiency of Special Taxes" herein.